 |Exam fees only||Exam fees + review course|

-Finally, we have CFA exam fees at $3,000.
-This is before review courses.
-As you can see, the CFA is more expensive than the CISA, even if you miss all the opportunities to save on CISA.
+Finally, we have CFA exam fees at $3,000, again, before the purchase of a CFA review course.
+As you can see, the CFA exam is more expensive than the CISA at each stage in the preparation process.

-Furthermore.
-If you’re feeling a bit stressed about the initial costs of the exam, take a look at the CISA breakeven rate.
-The average salary range for a professional holding the CISA certification ranges approximately from $52,459 to $122,326.
-So, while it may cost you up to $1600 in exam fees, plus the costs of study materials before then, you will recoup those costs in your first year of working as a certified CISA.
+If the fact that the CISA may be the perfect certification for you isn’t relieving your stress about the CISA exam costs, then you should consider the CISA breakeven rate.
+The average salary range for a professional holding the CISA certification ranges from approximately $52,459 to $122,326.
+So, while the CISA may cost you up to $1,600 in fees as well as the cost of study materials on top of that, you will still recoup those costs in your first year of working as a certified CISA.